rankutah/blog/sites/rank-utah/content/services/website-design.md

 - Custom design and build (no templates)
 - A site built to load quickly with sharp, lightweight images
-- Forms with spam protection and tracking
+- Forms with spam protection and simple reporting
 - Fast hosting and a secure site (SSL) included
 - Accessible and phone‑friendly design
-- Training and friendly, direct support from your team
+- Training and friendly, direct support

 ## How it works

 1. Discovery — goals, audience, and pages list
 2. Design — layout, look, and writing guidance
 3. Build — fast, accessible pages with no bloat
-4. Launch — tracking, final checks, and go‑live list
+4. Launch — final checks and go‑live list
 5. Grow — updates, new pages, and simple reports